kevin-it237/movie-agency-api/README.md

 ## Testing
-To run the tests, run.
+To run the tests, create a database and update database setting inside the **test_app.py** file.
 Make sure you have right datas inside the database.
 Replace the token inside the test_app.py file by a valid one.

+To run the tests
 ```
 python test_app.py
 ```